-For the calculation of the internal electric field we followed the same procedure as described in Section IIIB.
-However, instead of using the true screening charge distribution (which includes contributions from the moving ions) to determine z_0 and d, we took the difference between the charge density of the fully relaxed slab in the external electric field and the charge density of a calculation where the atomic positions have been kept fixed and the electric field turned off.
+density of the fully relaxed slab in the external electric field and the charge density of a calculation where the atomic positions were kept fixed and the electric field turned off.
 Unfortunately it turned out that it is not possible to determine the internal electric field to very high precision.
-The use of the relation $E=D-4\pi P$ involves the difference of two relatively large numbers, so that the result for the internal electric field depends very sensitive on details of the calculation.
+The use of the relation $\mathbf{E} = \mathbf{D} - 4\pi \mathbf{P}$ involves the difference of two relatively large numbers, so that the result for the internal electric field depends very sensitively on details of the calculation.
 In particular, the determination of the thickness d of the slabs is very critical.
-Also when approaching the breakdown field above which electrons accumulate in the quantum well next to the dipole layer, the wavefunctions start to penetrate the barrier between the slab and the quantum well.
+Also, when approaching the breakdown field above which electrons accumulate in the quantum well next to the dipole layer, the wave functions start to penetrate the barrier between the slab and the quantum well.
 This leads to a small overestimation of the dipole moment and the polarization of the slab at high applied fields.
-But because of the subtle difference between the external electric field and the polarization, the error in the internal electric field becomes noticable, and deviations from the behavior described in Fig. 2(b) may appear at large external fields.
+But because of the subtle difference between the external electric field and the polarization, the error in the internal electric field becomes noticeable, and deviations from the behavior described in Fig. 2(b) may appear at large external fields.
 Therefore, the curves of the internal electric field as a function of the applied external electric field shown in Fig. 10 represent only basic tendencies but are not to be taken as quantitatively accurate results.

-The results in Fig. 10 are clearest for the BaO-terminated slab of BaTiO3, where the full curve expected for ferroelectric behavior, as in Fig. 2(b), can be observed.
-We find that the internal electric field vanishes for an external electric field of approximately 0.05 a.u. (the result for the 9-layer slab is the same).
-This translates to a spontaneous polarization of the slab of $P{\rm s}{=}4\times10^{-3}$ e/bohr2, which corresponds roughly with the bulk spontaneous polarization ${\bf P}{\rm s}^{\rm bulk}$ of BaTiO3.
+The results in Fig. 10 are clearest for the BaO-terminated slab of $BaTiO_3$, where the full curve expected for ferroelectric behavior, as in Fig. 2(b), can be observed.
+We find that the internal electric field vanishes for an external electric field of approximately 0.05 a.u. (the result for the nine-layer slab is the same).
+This translates to a spontaneous polarization of the slab of $P_s = 4 \times 10^{-3} e/\text{bohr}^2$, which corresponds roughly with the bulk spontaneous polarization $\mathbf{P}s^{\text{bulk}}$ of BaTiO3.
 However, due to the limitations in the accuracy of our calculations, we are not able to say for certain whether the spontaneous polarization of the slab is enhanced or reduced compared to the bulk value.